How does Inflation affect bonds?

 How does inflation affect bonds?

 While bonds are commonly used to manage risk in portfolios, high inflation can affect their performance.
-This is because the income they pay will normally be fixed at the time it’s issued.
+This is because the income some bonds pay will normally be fixed at the time it’s issued.
 For example, if a bond is offering an interest rate of 5%, and inflation is running at 4.5%, in reality, you only really get a 0.5% return.
 This means that bonds tend to become less attractive (and therefore, their prices fall) when inflation is rising.
 Alternatively, if inflation is falling, a fixed interest of 5% becomes a lot more appealing in theory.

 Don’t go it alone

 Investing in bonds may not be the easiest thing to do.
-It can also be challenging trying to maintain a diversified portfolio at the same time as managing your risk.
+It can be challenging trying to maintain a diversified portfolio at the same time as managing your risk.
 So rather than going it alone, why not speak to a financial adviser to see what options are best for you.
 If you haven’t already got a financial adviser and would like to speak to someone, you can find a financial adviser here.

 By M&G Investments